vinaynayak2000/Bitcoin_Price_Visualization/README.md

 - Fork this repository.
 - Install the required libraries.
-- Run the file using "streamlit run simple_stock_price.py" in the command prompt.
+- Run the file "Bitcoin.ipynb"

 [Back To The Top](#Bitcoin_Price_Visualization)